 There are two aero effects being used with this device, the method to ‘switch’ the blown effect on above certain speeds and the effect to stall the rear wing.

-Then as speed increases the flow detaches from the ducts surface to direct more flow to the other flanged outlet and into the “L” duct.
-One element perhaps helping this, would be the stepped feature on the duct ahead of the two outlets.
-At higher speed the step would trip up the airflow and deter it from entering the main outlet and increase flow through the “L” shaped duct.
+As speed or airbox pressure increases the flow passes into the fluid switch, to change the flow from neutral to stalling.
 Without seeing the remaining ductwork, this is purely speculation, but the system appears to more complex than simply increasing air pressure in the duct eventually leading to stalling at higher speed.

 Then the stalling effect is created by the two pairs of slots in the last section of “L” duct, these are blowing sideways across the wing, the effect sets up a delta shaped pair of vortices that turn the laminar airflow passing under the wing into turbulent flow.
 This would stall a large section of the wings airflow, reducing downforce and with it the drag induced by the highly loaded wing.
 We can see evidence of this effect from Hungary when one of the practice runs used flowviz paint the distinctive “V” shaped area of stalled flow emanating from the slots could clearly be seen (these pcitures are posted on the F1Technical.net forum).
 The stalled flow only appears to cover about half of the wings underside, the limitation of the vertical slots rather than a wider slot as used in 2010 being the restriction.